Find out more about what we offer our employees and what you can expect from a career here.

-To find out more about our nursing teams and what our colleagues enjoy doing, click on meet our people.
+To find out more about our nursing teams and what our colleagues enjoy doing, click here.

 We are always on the look out for registered nurses.
-In particular, qualified general or mental health nurses, who have a real knack for understanding older people and their needs - physical, emotional or social.
+In particular, qualified general or mental health nurses, who understand people and their needs - physical, emotional or social.
 If this sounds like you, then we’d really like you to get in touch.

-Working at the St Monica Trust isn’t like working in a hospital.
-To begin with, the teams of nurses without doctors on hand, have far more responsibility and have the authority to make important care decisions.
+Working at St Monica Trust isn’t like working in a hospital.
+The teams of nurses without doctors on hand, have far more responsibility and have the authority to make important care decisions.

 You’ll be taking the lead and caring for residents in a relaxing, homely environment for a much longer time than you would get the chance to in other settings.
 It’s a great way of building trust and getting to know the person you’re caring for.

 You’ll also be responsible for administering medicine, treating any wounds, advising on illness or injuries, making referrals to multi-disciplinary teams and preparing for GP visits.
 You can also choose which kind of care you want to be involved with.
 There are specialist dementia facilities, general needs nursing homes or short-term care re-ablement environments.

 There’s some great news if you’re shortly due to qualify as a nurse.
 Our preceptorship scheme is a highly regarded, structured and supportive initiative that helps you put everything you’ve learned into practice.
 Think of it as a professional springboard!
 You’ll even have a mentor to guide you through the process, not to mention a registered nurse position at the end of the programme.